coldflame/greenpeace-quiz-plugin/README.md

     });

 ## Prototype
-    **For prototype purpose only questions are added other wise more details like Quiz title can also be part of plugin, **Same like header and footer can also be controlled from plugin.
+    ** For prototype purpose only questions are added other wise more details like Quiz title can also be part of plugin, ** Same like header and footer can also be controlled from plugin.
+    ** More animation can be added to make things interactive.

 ## Base Config Options

-See `Index.html`
+See `Index.html` for implementation.

     var questionsJSON = [ {"type":"text",
                           "questionText": "Pick an animal",